FrankBijnen/SetTripsToSaved/README.md

 this holds true especially for trips <b>imported</b> from an external program like Basecamp or MyRoute App.
 Trips <b>saved</b> on the Xt itself behave better.
 The programs in this repository can change a trip from <b>imported</b> to <b>saved</b>, thereby fixing the routing.

-More info can be found:
+More info can be found:<br>
 https://www.zumouserforums.co.uk/viewtopic.php?t=2301 <br>

+There is also an online version that can be found here (That source code is not part of this repository>:<br>
 https://www.javawa.nl/triprepair.html

 # The code